The Science of Employee Recognition and Rewards

 How rewards and recognition work together

 As we mentioned, money alone isn’t an effective method for employee engagement.
 That’s not to say incentives and rewards aren’t powerful when combined with other engagement strategies.
+Once a business starts a recognition program, the best results will come when they can support that recognition with small employee rewards that amplify the power of both components.

 Employee recognition and employee engagement